 1. Temple Shave

-Viking hairstyles are often characterised by long, thick hair on the top and back of the head and shaved sides.
+Viking hairstyles are often characterized by long, thick hair on the top and back of the head and shaved sides.
 The result is an eye-catching and attitude-filled look that’s perfect for tough gents.
 To rock the style, all you need to do is apply some modern updates.
 A temple shave can be an excellent way to achieve the same edgy appearance as an authentic Viking hairstyle while maintaining a modern appeal.

-2. Shaved Head and Beard
+2. Shaved Head + Beard

-Not all Viking hairstyles require a long mane that can be brushed, braided or wrapped into a bun.
+Not all Viking hairstyles require a long mane that can be brushed, braided, or wrapped into a bun.
 For a look that boasts the same sense of personality without the follicle requirement, you should consider a shaved head.
 After all, it’s not just disconnected undercuts that look stylish and edgy with a flash of the scalp.
 To rock the look, just remember to add a beard, and don’t be afraid to let it grow.
 While short stubble may look good on many modern gents, an authentic Viking appearance demands facial fuzz that’s bigger and bushier.

 3. Braided Part

-To truly take the Viking style into 2017, try a braided part this year.
+To truly take the Viking style into the future, try a braided part this year.
 The hairstyle is perfect for modern gents who want an edgy warrior appearance without the rough-around-the-edges finish.
 The look also works exceptionally well with an undercut and can be styled on top in many ways, including an on-trend pompadour.
 Of course, the braid will always draw focus and keep the look rooted in Viking history.

 4. Loose Braid